 There is a 1 meter drop from the front deck and an open central koi pond not suitable for toddlers.

-Many guests ask us about the ventral blinds which are set and cannot be used.
-The blinds are hugely expensive and we are in the process of sourcing a stronger tape to restring them, Most of the blinds although operational need re taping, we don't allow guests to play with them.
+The outside ventral blinds are set and cannot be used.
+We are in the process of sourcing a stronger tape to restring them, Most of the blinds although operational need re taping, we don't allow guests to play with them.

 Stayz Award Winner over many years.